ospalh/3d-printing/Displayhalter/description.md

 # how

 There is some design history available at my [github repo](https://github.com/ospalh/3d-printing/tree/develop/Displayhalter).
+I actually printed mine without the cut for the SD card holder and ground off the space rather than reprint the thing.

 ----